tubiz/woo-paystack/README.md

 ## Changelog

+### 5.4.2 - February 13, 2019 =
+*   Misc: Remove Paystack fee and Paystack payout amount on the order details page

 ### 5.4.1 - February 1, 2019 ###
 *   Fix: Split payment not working properly when the split payment transaction charge setting field is empty